iwata008/EvoTSP_Final_Project/README.md

 - The `mutateroute` endpoint uses the POST method and it calls the mutateRoutes lambda function.
 This takes numChildren (number of children), routeId, and lengthStoreThreshold.

+### Lambda
+The 5 lambda functions are used in this application; getBestRoutes, generateRandomRoutes, getRotueById, getCityData, and mutateRoutes.
+Lambda runs code in response to events and manages the computing resources required by that code.

+## `getBestRoutes`
+The getBestRoutes takes runId, generation, and numToReturn, and returns the bestRoutes with the routeId from the Routes database.
+There will be the same number of routes as the 'numToReturn'

+## `generateRandomRoutes`
+The generateRandomRoutes takes runId and generation and creates random routes, and puts those routes to the Routes database.
+This function takes information from the distance_data table and randomly shuffles the order of cities and computes the distance of the generated route.
+And the route, distance (length), and routeId will be put in the Routes table.

+## `getRouteById`
+The getRouteById takes routeId and returns routeId, runGen, len, and route of the passed routeId from the Routes table.
+There should be only returned route because the routeId is generated randomly and unique.

+## `getCityData`
+The getCityData takes no argument and gets the information of the city of the Minnesota region from the distance_data table.
+We only get cities data because the size of the distance component grows as the square of the number of cities.

+## `mutateRoutes`
+The mutateRoutes takes numChildren, routeId, and lengthStoreThreshold.
+It creates children routes with a given parent route to find a new best route.
+If the children is shorter than the "current threshold,"  they will get put in the Routes table.

 ## Code Apendice

 ### Lambda